Profile: Silvio Berlusconi, Italian ex-prime minister

 She was being held for theft and was also said to have attended Mr Berlusconi's so-called "bunga bunga" parties.

 In June 2013 he was found guilty of paying her for sex, and of abuse of power.
+He is appealing against the underage sex conviction.

 In May 2009, his second wife, Veronica Lario, said she was divorcing him after he was photographed at the 18th birthday party of an aspiring model, Noemi Letizia.
 She also accused him of selecting a "shamelessly trashy" list of candidates for the European parliament.